It's Not Sustainable: When Men Hit Their Breaking Point

 Making Life More Sustainable

+Sustainability is about resources.
 You take resources out.
-But to make resources “sustainable” i.e. to keep going and maintain them at a certain level you need to put resources back or allow stocks to replenish naturally.
+But to make resources “sustainable” - to maintain them at a certain level, you need to put resources back or allow stocks to replenish naturally.

-What men did after the “its not sustainable” point was to reduce the extraction of resources from the body and spend more time replenishing stocks.
+What men did after the “its not sustainable-breaking point” was to reduce the extraction of resources from the body and spend more time replenishing stocks.
+They balanced out the equation with an equal taking from the cup and an equal filling of the cup.

-Writing this blog made me recognise just how conditioned we are in childhood to seek approval from the external word.
+Writing this blog made me recognise just how conditioned we are to seek approval from the external word.
+It made me wonder, why?

+It turns out that it’s simple human psychology based on our evolutionary need to survive.
+As a child, if we met our parents approval, we felt safe.
+Survival box ticked.
+Hoo rah.
+But, disapproval from our parents meant the opposite—fear, danger and isolation.
+Survival box left blank.
+Shit.
 What our brains subconsciously, on autopilot did in that moment was a miraculous thing.
-They devised a plan that said, “If I do what my parents want me to do, I will survive.” and “If I don’t do what my parents want me to do, I will die.”
+They devised a plan that said, “If I do what my parents want me to do, I will survive” and “If I don’t do what my parents want me to do, I will die.”
+Damn those baby brains were smart.

 Approval became linked with survival.